Rustam200391/Still-water__v2.0/README.md

 ## Getting Started
 Certificate of conformity
-First, run the development server:</i>
+First, run the development server:

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.